germangar/algorizer/README.md

 .
 I will not make much more work on the UI/Chart.
 But I'll gladly accept contributions on it.
 The script and the chart are in a client/server configuration so whole new chart  replacements other than lightweight-charts could be added</br>
 .
 I'll also be happy to accept contributions in making it work with stocks.
-Only needs a fetcher file and a way to get the realtime price updates.
+Only needs a fetcher file and a way to get the realtime price updates, but I have no idea where one can obtain that information in the world of stocks.

 --------------------